rlivingsus/misc/AllBooks.md

 - Roanhorse, Rebecca: Trail of Lightning, Fevered Star
 - Robb, John: Brave New War, The Next Stage of Terrorism and the End of Globalization
 - Roberto, Adam: The Thing Itself
 - Roberts, Adam: Jack Glass
+- Roberts, Gregory David: Shantaram
 - Robertson, Donald: How to Think Like a Roman Emporer
 - Robinson, Frank M: The Dark Beyond the Stars
 - Robinson, Kim Stanley: Aurora